M.Sci., MA, RCC

 Registered Clinical Counsellor, Neurofeedback Practitioner

-M.Sci.
-Natural Sciences (Neuroscience and Psychology, and Medical Physics), University College London
+- Master in Science (M.Sci.), Natural Sciences – Neuroscience and Psychology, and Medical Physics, University College London (UK)

-Registered Clinical Counsellor (#20350) with the BC Association of Clinical Counsellors (BCACC)
+- Registered Clinical Counsellor (RCC) with the BC Association of Clinical Counsellors (BCACC).
+RCC #20350.

 A childhood love of science led me to begin a career in neurobiology in England, but I soon realized I am much more passionate about working with and understanding real minds, outside of the laboratory!
 I returned to my hometown of Vancouver and after some frontline experience supporting vulnerable individuals, I began a degree in counselling psychology at Adler University.
-I see counselling as a process of self-discovery, a way of gaining exquisite insight regarding ourselves and others.
-You can expect evidence-based and trauma-informed approaches rooted in empathy and compassion; striving to foster resilience and self-efficacy so that we are better prepared to calmly and confidently confront and overcome life’s challenges.
+I see counselling as a process of self-discovery, a way of gaining deep insight regarding ourselves and others.
+You can expect evidence-based and trauma-informed approaches rooted in empathy and compassion; striving to foster resilience so that we are better prepared to confront life’s challenges with calm and confidence.

-Alongside You was an easy choice for my practicum placement beginning in September 2020 given its integrated and evidence-based practice, and commitment to addressing gaps in community services.
-I am excited to be a part of the team as an associate to provide counselling and neurofeedback services to a wide variety of clients.
+Alongside You was an easy choice for my practicum placement in 2020 given its integrated and evidence-based practice, and commitment to addressing gaps in community services.
+I am excited to be a part of the team to provide counselling and neurofeedback services to a wide variety of clients.

 What would Nik be doing if he did not pursue the career path he has right now?